hellerve/ptolemy/README.md

 * [Branch Flow Model: Relaxations and Convexification—Part I](http://smart.caltech.edu/papers/relaxconvex2parts.pdf) by **Masoud Farivar and Steven Low** (2013)
 * [The Art of the Interpreter or, the Modularity Complex (Parts Zero, One, and Two)](http://repository.readscheme.org/ftp/papers/ai-lab-pubs/AIM-453.pdf) by **Guy Steele and Gerald Sussman** (1978)
 * [Design of LISP-based Processors, or SCHEME: A Dielectric LISP, or Finite Memories Considered Harmful, or LAMBDA: The Ultimate Opcode](http://repository.readscheme.org/ftp/papers/ai-lab-pubs/AIM-514.pdf) by **Guy Steele and Gerald Sussman** (1979)
+* [An Open Framework for the Reproducible Study of the Iterated Prisoner’s Dilemma](http://openresearchsoftware.metajnl.com/articles/10.5334/jors.125/) by **Vincent Knight et al.** (2016)

 #### Books
 * *Gödel, Escher, Bach* by **Douglas Hofstaedter** (1979)